Mortgage Life Loan

 Periodic refunds

-Financing a project
+Financing of a project

-Unlike the traditional formula, you only have to repay the interest regularly (for example, every month).
+Unlike the traditional formula, you only have to repay interest regularly (for example, every month).
 The capital borrowed will be repaid at the end of the contract, either at the time of sale of the property or at your death.

 This type of loan can finance a personal project (stay in a retirement home, home help, travel,...), but not a professional activity.